Cleaning your pans burnt bottom is one of your kitchen nightmares you keep postponing? Yeah, thought so.

 So how does this cleaning method work?

 My thinking was that the burnt marks need to be melt before scurbbing.
 That makes the scrubbing a less consuming job.
+I learned that from trying to find a way to clean my burnt glass stove.
 Stick with me.

 Here’s what you need to do to melt the burn from the bottom of your pan:

-When it’s boiling, add 1 dishwasher detergent pill or dish washing liquid or any degreser you have around.
+When the liquid is boiling, add 1 dishwasher detergent pill or dish washing liquid or any degreser you have around.